JSuhas123/JSuhas123/README.md

 # Hey there!
 I'm <a href = "www.linkedin.com/in/j-suhas-">J Suhas</a>.
 Welcome to my GitHub👋

-pre-Final year CSE student from [The Oxford College of Engineering](http://www.theoxford.edu/).
+Pre-Final year CSE student from [The Oxford College of Engineering](http://www.theoxford.edu/).

 - Frontend Development